 How You Can Use Powers of Attorney in Your Estate Planning

 Durable and medical powers of attorney are part of our basic estate planning package.
 Attorney Ray Kerlick describes what they do and how they can avoid stress and expense for your family if you’re incapacitated mentally or medically.
-We have a special offer $550 couples’ basic estate planning package available now at all offices — in Fulshear, Richmond, Wharton and El Campo.
+We have a special offer $750 couples’ basic estate planning package available now at all offices — in Fulshear, Richmond, Wharton and El Campo.
+A Transfer on Death Deed is only $200.
 Call 800-929-1725 now to make your appointment.

 Summary of the Powers of Attorney in Estate Planning Video